 Visitor Visa (tourist)

 When you travel to Mexico as a tourist, you will either drive across the border, fly in, or take a cruise.
-And in case you didn’t know this, there is a fee that Mexico charges foreigners to process their FMM or forma migratoria multiple, which is essentially your tourist visa.
+And in case you didn’t know this, there is a fee that Mexico charges foreigners to process their FMM or forma migratoria multiple, which is essentially your tourist permit to travel around Mexico.

 The cost of this is $717 MXN (about $40 USD)

 You can pay for your FMM at the INM offices on the land borders if you are driving across.
-However if you are traveling to Mexico for less than 72 hours, there is no charge.
+However if you are traveling to Mexico for less than 7 days, it is free.

 And if you are taking a cruise to Mexico, the cruise line automatically charges their passengers for this permit to enter Mexico.
 However, you aren’t given an FMM as you’d normally get if you were flying or driving to Mexico.